Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts

+\paragraph{Constructing the boundary.} If $Z_{s,t} \to \infty$ as $s \uparrow t$, the boundary of $\mathcal{T}$ is a continuous set.
+In this case, we define the genealogy of the population as a random mm-space obtained by letting $s \uparrow t$ as follows.
+Define the genealogical distance of the population at time $s < t$ as

-The distance $d_{s,t}(v,w)$ is simply the coalescence time between $v$ and $w$.
-The pair $(\mathcal{N}_{s,t}, d_{s,t})$ can be seen as a random (ultra-)metric space.
-We endow it with an adequate measure that captures the contribution of each individual to the asymptotic growth of the population.
-This relies on the fact that $(W_{s,t})_{s < t}$ defined as
+(The distance between $v$ and $w$ is their coalescence time.)
+We endow each $v \in \mathcal{N}_{s,t}$ with a weight that captures its asymptotic contribution to the growth of the population.
+Namely, fix some $v \in \mathcal{V}$ and define